 Liferay DXP has long supported the idea of a distributed cluster, with nodes in disparate locations, via Wide Area Network (WAN) protocols.
 Liferay DXP’s flexibility and Elasticsearch’s support for Cross-Cluster Replication can support different system designs.

 To set up Cross-Cluster Replication, you must

-Install the CCR Module on all Liferay DXP nodes that read from the follower Elasticsearch indexes
+- On Liferay 7.2 and 7.3, install the CCR Module on the Liferay DXP nodes that read from the follower Elasticsearch indexes

 Liferay DXP nodes that read from a local cluster’s follower indexes and write through a separate connection to the remote cluster’s leader indexes must have the CCR module installed.
 For consistency and adaptability, it’s best to install it on every node in the cluster.
 This module is available to download (as an LPKG file) with your LES subscription.